dotnet/runtime/docs/workflow/using-dotnet-cli.md

 ```
 Hello World from .NET 5.0.0-dev
-The location is C:\coreclr\helloworld\bin\Debug\net5.0\win-x64\publish\System.Private.CoreLib.dll
+The location is c:\runtime\helloworld\bin\Debug\net5.0\win-x64\publish\System.Private.CoreLib.dll
 ```

 **Congratulations!
-You have just run your first app against local CoreCLR build!**
+You have just run your first app against your local build of this repo**

-## Update CoreCLR using runtime nuget package
+## Update using runtime nuget package

-Updating CoreCLR from raw binary output is easier for quick one-off testing but using the nuget package is better for referencing your CoreCLR build in your actual application because of it does not require manual copying of files around each time the application is built and plugs into the rest of the tool chain.
+Updating the runtime from raw binary output is easier for quick one-off testing but using the nuget package is better for referencing your build in your actual application because of it does not require manual copying of files around each time the application is built and plugs into the rest of the tool chain.
 This set of instructions will cover the further steps needed to consume the runtime nuget package.